bbsolver/blockblastsolver/README.md

 ### Installation
 No installation needed!
 Simply visit [bbsolver.com](http://bbsolver.com) to get started.

-### How to Use
-1. Visit the website
-2. Take a screenshot of your current game state
-3. Upload the screenshot or use manual input
-4. Get instant solutions and strategies
-5. Follow the suggested moves to win!

 ## In a Nutshell
 Block Blast Solver is here to make your gaming experience smoother.
 Whether you're stuck on a tough level or just want to improve your strategy, we've got your back.
 Give it a try and see the difference it makes!